KaburaJ/Booking-App/README.md

                     AppLayout.getHeight(10),
                   ),
  ```
-This code is defining a "Scaffold" widget with a white background color, and a single child, which is a "ListView" widget.
+This code is defining a "Scaffold" widget with a white background color, and a single child, which is a `ListView` widget.
 The `ListView` has padding and a single child, which is a row widget with two children.
 The first child is a container widget with a height and width of 86 pixels, and a decoration that includes a rounded corner border and an image.
 The second child is a gap widget with a fixed height of 10 pixels.
 </br>
 The container widget has a single child, which is an image widget displaying the image specified by the "assets/images/img2.jpg" asset.
 The image is displayed within the container with a rounded corner border.
 The gap widget is likely used to add some space between the container and the next widget.
  ```dart